oaimli/oaimli.github.io/index.md

 - Effective and efficient language learning for lengthy and multiple documents
 - Rational analysis of large language models (LLMs) based on language-related theories
 - LLMs for specific domains and tasks, and their collaborative learning
-- Data-efficient methods for training and inference of LLMs for text generation
+- Data-centered methods for training and inference of LLMs for text generation

 ### Selected Publications